Previous dayFebruary 9, 2026Next day

 13.1 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 90 km WNW of Yakutat, Alaska on February 9, 2026 at 21:53 UTC.
-The hypocenter lay at 13.1 km, placing this in the shallow crustal category.
-The epicenter is at 59.971°, -141.096°.
+Reports of a magnitude 2.0 earthquake 90 km WNW of Yakutat, Alaska came in on February 9, 2026 at 21:53 UTC.
+This was a shallow crustal earthquake, focused at 13.1 km depth.
+Coordinates: 59.971°, -141.096°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09